 Partners & Supporters

-The key to a strong organization is developing relationships with local business and organizations that make a real difference in the work we do.
+The key to a strong organization is developing relationships with local businesses and organizations that make a real difference in the work we do.
 Corporate donors, local sponsors and partners who help to provide funding, guidance, and support.
 We want to express our deep gratitude to the following partners and supporters who help make our programs possible.

 Temple Hall Farm

-If it weren't for Ben and the folks at Temple Hall Farm, Legacy Farms would not be were we are today.
+If it weren't for Ben and the folks at Temple Hall Farm, Legacy Farms would not be where we are today.
 We owe them so much for their donation of land, the guidance and support they have given us, and most of all, their patience in supporting a new nonprofit still learning the ways of the world.

 In 2015, Temple Hall Farm donated a piece of land we call home today.
 It is situated to the left of the main meeting building, and is the natural home of Temple Hall's free-range peacocks who enjoy the farm along with us, nesting, raising their young, and sometimes getting into our crops!
 Temple Hall has allowed us to build a greenhouse, expand our offerings for Spring, Summer, and Fall programs, and much more.